Pwirby/Pwirby/README.md

 💾 Have some Java, Python and Scala knowledges as well as HTML and CSS
 🧠 Currently learning Javascript (with the Node.JS runtime environnement)
 🔎 Plannig to learn React/Angular
-🐧 Comfartable both usign Windows, and Linux
+🐧 Comfortable both usign Windows, and Linux
 🎸 Love creative coding as a hobie, play video games and play a bit of electric guitare
 🎶 Favorites genre are Electronic, Psychedelic Pop and Synthwave